Our Revolution: Staffing

-The organization's staff include chairman Larry Cohen and president Nina Turner, both of whom are also national co-chairs of Bernie Sanders's presidential campaign.
-Erika Andiola, the Sanders campaign's Latino press secretary, has joined the organization's communications staff.
-Our Revolution's 501(c)(4) designation prevents Sanders from playing a role in the organization because he is an elected official.
+Our Revolution was initially led by chairman Larry Cohen and president Nina Turner, both of whom were national co-chairs of Bernie Sanders's 2016 presidential campaign.
+Our Revolution's 501(c)(4) designation prevents Sanders from playing a role in the organization as an elected official.
+As of 2019, Turner had left her role as president of the organization.
+She was not replaced.

-On August 29, 2016, the board of Our Revolution was announced as: